Crassula ovata 'Gollum'

-Crassula ovata 'Gollum' is a small evergreen, sparingly branched, shrubby succulent up to 3 feet (90 cm) tall and up to 2 feet (60) wide, with interesting tubular leaves that have a reddish tint.
-The flowers are small, star-like, white or pinkish-white in color.
+Crassula ovata 'Gollum' is a small, evergreen, sparingly branched succulent, up to 3 feet (90 cm) tall and up to 2 feet (60) wide, with interesting, tubular leaves that have a reddish tint.
+The flowers are small, star-like and white or pinkish-white in color.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Many people enjoy growing Jade Plants in their homes and offices, and they are considered to be symbols of good luck.
 But you do not need to be lucky to learn what the proper care and maintenance of Jade Plants is.
 The most important factors to consider when growing Jade Plants is water, light, temperature, and fertilizer.

 Easy to grow in container, best in full sun but will tolerate part sun.
 It need well-drained soil with a neutral pH.
 Water regularly form spring to autumn and allow soil to dry out before watering again.
 During the winter months, water only enough to keep the leaves from shriveling.
 Most common reason for failure is overwatering.

 Propagating is achieved with leaf or stem cuttings which are placed into a soil mix, then wait until they show some growth.
 Before placing them in soil mix you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill, for a few days or so.